zengbing15/lumos_doc/docs/package/config-manager.md

 id: configmanager
 title: Configuration Manager
 ---
-The configuration manager feature deals with differences between different chains, such as mainnet, testnet, or numerous dev chains.
+The configuration manager deals with differences between chains, such as the mainnet, testnet, or numerous dev chains.
 Each chain is abstracted into an individual config file.

-When a config file is loaded, the config manager handles the chain specific logic that saves corresponding coding effort for configuration management.
+When a config file is loaded, the configuration manager handles the chain specific logic that saves corresponding coding effort for configuration management.

-The config manager supports the node app to boot with a specific chain configuration, so other parts in Lumos can consult the config manager directly for information.
+The configuration  manager supports the node app to boot with a specific chain configuration, so other parts in Lumos can consult the configuration manager directly for information.

-There are two options for setting up the config manager:
+There are two options for setting up the configuration manager:

-- Setup the config manager using pre-defined configurations specified by the `LUMOS_CONFIG_NAME` variable.
+- Setup the configuration manager using pre-defined configurations specified by the `LUMOS_CONFIG_NAME` variable.

   Pre-defined configurations include: